 Research Questions

 We now turn to a set of analyses designed to explore our affordance norms.
 We begin by providing descriptive statistics for the new AFS, AFP, and AFSS measures before detailing the degree of overlap between the affordance norm set and existing measures of meaning.
 Next, we report a series of analyses assessing the validity of this dataset.
 First, because our stimuli fully overlapped with items included in Pexman et al.’s (2019) BOI ratings, we assessed the relationship between BOI and our affordance measures.
-Specifically, we anticipated that there would be a positive correlation between BOI and AFSS, such that higher BOI ratings would be associated with a larger set of potential object uses.
-Additionally, we tested for correlations between our affordance measures and concreteness (CON), age-of-acquisition (AoA), and frequency, given that these measures likely also influence a concept’s perceived use.
+Specifically, we anticipated a positive correlation between BOI and AFSS, such that higher BOI ratings would be associated with a larger set of potential object uses.
+Additionally, we tested for correlations between our affordance measures and concreteness, AoA, SUBLTEX frequency, and QSS, given that these measures likely also influence a concept’s perceived use.
 Like BOI, we anticipated a positive correlation between concreteness and set-size, given that higher concreteness would likely result in greater interactivity.
-However, we anticipated negative correlations with frequency and age-of-acquisition.
+We additionally anticipated a positive relationship between QSS and AFSS, as cues with a greater number of associates would likely reflect broader concepts and, as a result, lend themselves to more uses.
+As such, we also expected negative correlations between AFSS and AFS.
+However, because AFP was designed to mitigate the effects of set size on affordance strength, this negative effect was expected to be greatly reduced when assessing the relationship between AFSS and AFP.
+Finally, we additionally anticipated negative correlations with frequency and age-of-acquisition.
 We reasoned that words which are less common or are acquired later in life would have fewer total uses, given that these words often have referents that are highly specific, which would potentially result in fewer perceived uses.

-Additionally, given concerns that affordance responses might simply mimic free association norms (i.e., participants were simply responding with the first word that came to mind, regardless of whether it constituted a use), we additionally assessed the relationship between AFS, AFP, and FAS values taken from Nelson et al. (2004) and COS similarity taken from Buchanan et al. (2019a).
+Additionally, given potential concerns that affordance responses might simply mimic free association norms (i.e., participants were simply responding with the first word that came to mind, regardless of whether it constituted a use), we additionally assessed the relationship between AFS, AFP, and FAS values taken from Nelson et al. (2004) and COS similarity taken from Buchanan et al. (2019a).
 These analyses were conducted separately, using subsets of cue-affordance pairs which overlapped with these existing databases.
 Because affordances reflect a distinct type of meaning compared to cue-target associations and feature similarity, we anticipated that there would be little overlap between our affordance dataset and these norms, and furthermore, that for any overlapping pairs, only a weak relationship would be detected between affordance measures and other semantic measures.
 However, some overlap was anticipated, given that the measures used to represent various types of meaning may overlap, even though each type of meaning likely assesses separate constructs (see Maki & Buchanan, 2008).

 Descriptive Statistics